Psychedelic/dab-docs/docs/canister-list/getting-started.md

 First, you need to install the DAB-js **npm package** into your project.

-You can do so from the command line:
+You can do so from the command line
 ```js
 npm install @psychedelic/dab-js@latest
 ```